 Bishkek becomes an ideal place to buy food on the go.
 There are several markets in Bishkek, with Osh and Dordoi probably being the best way to buy food.
 With the atmosphere definitely far more fun than in boring modern shopping malls.

 Ever since the Great Silk Road era, bazaars have always been the heart of an any Central Asian city.
-Compared to markets in Southeast Asia, India or Central and South America, for example, the market atmosphere in Kyrgyzstan is somewhat cold.
+Compared to markets in Southeast Asia, India or Central and South America, for example, the market atmosphere in Kyrgyzstan is somewhat quiet.

-Dordoi market is the biggest market in the Central Asia, and people from all around ex-Soviet countries and Turkey come to buy things and sell in their home countries.
+Dordoi market is the biggest market in Central Asia, and people from all around ex-Soviet countries and Turkey come to buy things and sell in their home countries.

 Dried fruits, spices and nuts at reasonable prices (probably the best prices in all of Bishkek) is best to shop at Osh Market.

 During the Soviet Union commerse was illegal.
 One couldn't sell fruits from his garden, or couldn't buy and resell anything because it would be a violation of a law against enterpreneurship.
 But after the collapse of the Soviet Union, when many lost their jobs at factories and mines, enterpreneurship had a second breath.